-Still, that’s not to say that Dahl’s novels can’t be translated to screen successfully, and here are five of the best, most whizzpopping and downright scrumdidilyumptious adaptations of the author’s works.
+Still, that’s not to say that Dahl’s novels can’t be translated to screen successfully, so to celebrate the author’s centenary year, here’s a round-up of five of the best, most whizzpopping and downright scrumdidilyumptious Roald Dahl adaptations.

 5. James and the Giant Peach

-The first film on this list to utilise stop motion animation, James and the Giant Peach also benefits from being based on one of the most surreal entries in Dahl’s catalogue, focussing as it does on the adventures of a young boy and his talking animal friends, who all inhabit a humongous fruit (which ends up flying at one point, because things weren’t nuts enough)
+The first film on this list to utilise stop motion animation, James and the Giant Peach is based on one of the most surreal entries in Dahl’s catalogue.
+Seriously: even by the author’s famously outlandish standards, this story of a young boy and his talking animal friends, who all inhabit a humongous peach, is pretty out there – and that’s before the oversized fruit takes to the skies!

-With this sort of craziness afoot, it only makes sense that Henry Sellick, of The Nightmare Before Christmas and Coraline fame, would fine himself sitting in the directors chair, and he doesn’t disappoint, crafting a film that is as deliciously weird as Dahl’s original vision, and which manages to balance a breezy charm with the usual heavy undercurrents (Child abuse!
-Parental Death!) that characterise the author’s output.
+Given the level of craziness at play here, it only makes sense that Henry Sellick (of The Nightmare Before Christmas and Coraline fame) is in the director’s chair, and he doesn’t disappoint.
+Sellick crafts a film that is as deliciously weird as Dahl’s original vision, lending proceedings a breezy charm without sacrificing the dark undercurrents (Child abuse!
+Parental death!) that characterise the author’s work.

-The animation and design work in Giant Peach are as vibrant as you’d expect, and the vocal talent – which counts Susan Sarandon, Richard Dreyfuss and David Thewlis amongst its number – are uniformly excellent, and if the live-action sequences that book end the film are a bit of let down, that’s only because everything in the middle is so spectacularly well-executed.
+The animation and design work are also as vibrant as you’d expect, while the cast – including Susan Sarandon, Richard Dreyfuss and David Thewlis – are uniformly excellent.
+If there’s a shortcoming, it’s that the live-action sequences that book end the film are a bit of let down, but that’s only because everything in the middle is so spectacularly well-executed.

 4. Fantastic Mr. Fox